Windastella/godothub_client/README.md

 ## Implementation

 The class for the client is in scripts/godothub.gd .
-Copy it and load it into your game through script.
+Copy and load it into your game through script.

 ```